theapache64/retrosheet/README.md

 ## 🤝 Benefits

+- 🖱️ asy  to use and real time interface (GoogleSheet)
+- 🔥 Free analytics via Google forms
 - 🔄 Migrate to your REST API with minimal code changes.
 - 📊 Manage data directly through the Google Spreadsheet app.
 - 🏃‍♂️ Speed up development of your POC or MVP with this library.

 ## 🚀 Platform Supported